Phenix-Fung/Finantial-technology/README.md

-# Finantial-technology
-Application of Monte Carlo Simulation in Option  Pricing under a Geometric Brownian Motion with  Dividend Barrier Strategy
+# Application of Monte Carlo Simulation in Option  Pricing under a Geometric Brownian Motion with  Dividend Barrier Strategy